Dynamic Rank Reinforcement Learning for Adaptive Low-Rank Multi-Head Self Attention in Large Language Models: Introduction

-We address this limitation by introducing a \textbf{Dynamic Rank Reinforcement Learning (DR-RL)} framework that integrates deep reinforcement learning with online matrix perturbation theory.
+Large Language Models (LLMs) have revolutionized natural language processing by capturing complex linguistic patterns and generating human-like text with unprecedented fidelity.
+At the heart of these models lies the Multi-Head Self-Attention (MHSA) mechanism, which enables the parallel processing of diverse contextual relationships within input sequences \cite{vaswani2017attention}.
+While MHSA provides remarkable expressive power, its computational complexity scales quadratically with respect to sequence length ($\mathcal{O}(N^2)$), constituting a significant bottleneck for scalability, particularly when processing long documents or deploying models on resource-constrained edge devices.
+To mitigate the computational burden of MHSA, several approximation techniques have been proposed, with low-rank factorization emerging as a promising direction \cite{hamlomo2025systematic}.
+By approximating dense attention matrices using lower-rank representations, these methods reduce memory footprint and accelerate computation \cite{sainath2013low,francois2025DropinEfficientSelfattention, lu2024SoftmaxFreeLinearTransformers,shou2025LowRankMatchingAttention}.
+However, existing techniques typically employ static rank selection strategies that remain fixed during inference.
+This static approach overlooks the dynamic nature of linguistic structures; the optimal rank required to capture semantic dependencies may vary substantially across different layers, input sequences, and even individual attention heads.
+Consequently, a ``one-size-fits-all'' rank assignment often leads to a suboptimal Pareto frontier: either incurring excessive computation for simple tokens or suffering information loss in complex contexts.
+We address this limitation by introducing a Dynamic Rank Reinforcement Learning (DR-RL) framework that integrates deep reinforcement learning with online matrix perturbation theory.
 The key insight is that rank selection can be formulated as a sequential decision-making problem, where an RL agent learns a policy to adjust ranks based on the evolving characteristics of the input and the current latent state of the model \cite{sutton2018reinforcement}.
-This approach differs fundamentally from prior work in three aspects: \begin{itemize} \item It treats rank selection as a \textbf{context-dependent optimization problem} rather than a predetermined hyperparameter. \item It incorporates \textbf{online perturbation analysis} to quantify the sensitivity of attention outputs to rank changes, enabling efficient incremental updates without full decomposition. \item It establishes a principled trade-off between computational efficiency (FLOPs) and model fidelity through a reward function explicitly designed for this dual objective. \end{itemize}
+This approach differs fundamentally from prior work in three aspects: \begin{itemize} \item It treats rank selection as a context-dependent optimization problem rather than a predetermined hyperparameter. \item It incorporates online perturbation analysis to quantify the sensitivity of attention outputs to rank changes, enabling efficient incremental updates without full decomposition. \item It establishes a principled trade-off between computational efficiency (FLOPs) and model fidelity through a reward function explicitly designed for this dual objective. \end{itemize} Unlike heuristic pruning or fixed compression methods, DR-RL allows the model to allocate computational resources adaptively, assigning higher ranks to semantically dense regions and lower ranks to redundant ones.
+The integration of perturbation-based updates specifically addresses the latency concerns of dynamic architectures, avoiding the prohibitive overhead of exhaustive rank search.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item Novel Framework: We propose DR-RL, the first framework to optimize MHSA low-rank approximation dynamically using a reinforcement learning agent tailored for inference-time adaptation. \item Theoretical Grounding: We derive bounds based on Matrix Perturbation Theory \cite{niklasson2004density} to guide the RL agent, ensuring that rank modifications remain within a stability region that preserves semantic integrity. \item Efficiency-Accuracy Trade-off: Extensive experiments demonstrate that DR-RL achieves significant reductions in FLOPs for long sequences ($L > 4096$) while maintaining downstream performance statistically equivalent to full-rank baselines, outperforming static compression methods. \end{itemize} The remainder of this paper is organized as follows: Section II reviews related work in efficient attention and RL-based optimization.
+Section III details the DR-RL methodology and the perturbation-based update mechanism.
+Section IV presents the experimental setup and results, followed by the conclusion in Section V.